Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/README.md

 - Examples I worked with: RDS, DynamoDB.
 - They are important because they ensure fast, reliable data access for apps.

-**Compute**
+**Compute (EC2, Lambda)**
 - Compute is the processing power for applications.
 - Examples I worked with: EC2 (virtual servers), Lambda (serverless functions).
 - It is important because it determines app performance and scalability.

-**Storage**
+**AWS Architecture**
+- I learned how to design cloud solutions.
+- I practiced building secure and scalable architectures.
+- It is important because it prepares me for real-world projects.

+**Systems Operations**
+- I learned how to manage and monitor AWS systems.
+- I practiced automation and troubleshooting.
+- It is important because it keeps applications running smoothly.

+**Tooling and Automation**
+- I explored AWS CLI and SDKs.
+- I practiced automating deployments.
+- It is important because it saves time and reduces errors.

+**Storage and Archiving**
 - Storage is where I keep data, files, and backups.
 - Examples I used: S3, EBS.
 - Storage is important because it provides durable, scalable storage for applications.

+**Scaling and Name Resolution**
+- I learned about Auto Scaling and Route 53.
+- I practiced scaling applications and resolving domain names.
+- It is important because it improves availability and performance.

+**Serverless and Containers**
+- I worked with Lambda and ECS.
+- I learned how to run applications without managing servers.
+- It is important because it reduces costs and increases flexibility.

+**Monitoring and Security**
+- I used CloudWatch and CloudTrail.
+- I learned how to monitor resources and track activity.
+- It is important because it ensures reliability and compliance.

+**Managing Resource Consumption**
+- I learned about budgets and cost explorer.
+- I practiced tracking usage and optimizing costs.
+- It is important because it helps manage expenses.

+**Automated and Repeatable Deployments**
+- I practiced Infrastructure as Code with CloudFormation.
+- I learned how to deploy resources automatically.
+- It is important because it ensures consistency and saves time.

 **Databases**
 - Databases store structured application data.
 - Examples I worked with: RDS, DynamoDB.
 - They are important because they ensure fast, reliable data access for apps.

+**AWS Machine Learning and Generative AI**
+- I explored AI services like Bedrock and SageMaker.
+- I learned how to integrate ML into applications.
+- It is important because it brings intelligence to cloud solutions.

 ---

 ## Skills and Technologies